PERCEPTIONS OF HISTORY

 16th, 17th, 18th.
 19th century migrants -- the Spanish, the Portuguese,

-the British, the French. the Germans, the Irish and other "colonizers"
+the British, the French. the Germans, the Poles, the Irish and other "colonizers"

--- were adventurers, mavericks bent on getting rich fast, and simple
+-- were adventurers, mavericks bent on getting rich fast, followed by simple

 folk hoping for a new start.
 The historical fact is that what we